hassanzohdy/mongez-react-atom/README.md

 - [Replace Item](#replace-item) Update item'value in the atom's array.
 - [Get Item](#get-item) Get item from the atom's array.
 - [Get Item Index](#get-item-index) Get item' index from the atom's array.
+- [Items Map](#atom-map) Map over the atom's array items and replace it with a new one.
 - [Items length](#items-item) Get the atom's array length.

 ### Add Item